fonpah/apptool/README.md

-Plate
+Application Tool
 =====

-A workbench for Problem-based Learning Authoring and Transformation Environment (PLATE)
+A workbench for Problem-based Learning Activity Whiteboard